volta-tools/bit-of-focus/README.md

 # A Bit of Focus

-A simple pomodoro timer as a SPA PWA.
-It is aimed to be displayed on a bigger screen to be used in classrooms.
-Randomly displays pictures or phrases during breaks and pomodoro's.

-Can be configuration through a json file which will be dynamically included.
+A straightforward Pomodoro timer designed as a Single Page Application Progressive Web App (SPA PWA).
+It's intended for larger screens and is ideal for classroom use.
+It randomly showcases images or quotes during both breaks and Pomodoro sessions.

+Configuration is possible via a dynamically included JSON file.

-Configuration includes:
+Configuration options comprise:

-* background image
-* stylesheet
-* sequence of pomodoro's and breaks for the current day
+* Sequence of Pomodoros and breaks for the current day
-* start time to start the first pomodoro in the sequence
+* Initial start time for the first Pomodoro in the sequence
-* sounds for starting, ending pomodoro's or breaks
+* Sounds for initiating and concluding Pomodoros or breaks
+* Adding HTML content to any segment

+Have fun,

+Regards Rob